 (56) The application process is outlined here.

-(57) The decision of the Director, Marketing and Communication or delegate is final.
+(57) The decision of the Director, Design, Content and Corporate Communication or delegate is final.

 (58) Where approved, a Service Level Agreement between the Vice-President, People and Advancement and the chief executive (or equivalent) of the external organisation must be signed at least 60 days before the intended launch date of the website.